flackr/parallax/README.md

 there are many technical challenges that have made this a problem.
 However, it is possible to implement parallax in the browser's asynchronous scrolling today by combining 3d perspective and sticky positioning.
-This is very unergonomic, which is exactly the sort of case that permafills can solve!
+This is very unergonomic, which is exactly the sort of case that layered APIs can solve!

 ## Implementation